JABirchall/Evony_Domiance/README.md

 Number of members in 1 a state, Flats and a valleys held in a state, members in truce and holiday, honor and City captures.

 Using this data, i hope we are able to generate a pretty accurate table of state by state dominance.

+The json table will then be used to create a series of graphs, Later along the line i how to make an interactive javascript map.